tannewt/wa-law.org/bill/2021-22/sb/5434/1/README.md

 If a voter is suspected of voting in two or more counties in an election, the county auditors in each county shall cooperate without delay to determine the voter's county of residence.
 The county auditor of the county of residence of the voter suspected of voting in two or more counties shall take action under RCW 29A.84.010 without delay.

+## Section 8
+> This section adds a new section to an existing chapter [29A.84](/rcw/29A_elections/29A.84_crimes_and_penalties.md).
+Here is the [modified chapter](rcw/29A_elections/29A.84_crimes_and_penalties.md) for context.

+By December 31st of each year, the Washington association of prosecuting attorneys shall compile and report a list of all cases prosecuted within the state of Washington involving violations of this title.
+Such a list shall include:

+1. The number of cases referred to prosecutors in the previous 12 months with a description of the allegations and circumstances;

+2. The number of prosecutions initiated based on the referrals; and

+3. The number of and the current status or ultimate outcome of the cases to date.

 ## Section 11
 This act may be known and cited as the voter confidence act.